 You can use essential oils all around the home to fragrance rooms but also to keep critters like mice and slugs at bay, some can help get rid of gnats also.

-So it comes as no surprise that essential oils such as peppermint, cinnamon and others including citronella (opens in new tab), clove (opens in new tab), lavender (opens in new tab), eucalyptus (opens in new tab) , all handily available on Amazon, can help with spiders too.
+So it comes as no surprise that essential oils such as peppermint, cinnamon and others including citronella, clove, lavender, eucalyptus , all handily available on Amazon, can help with spiders too.
 So, why not blend a combination of them to create an essential oil recipe that spiders will hate?

 Any spare can be used in your favorite essential oil diffuser of course.

-2. Grow repelling plants around your home's perimeter
+2. Grow repelling plants around your apartment

 3. Use cinnamon in all its forms

 The following hack uses nothing but an ingredient you most likely already have in your kitchen: cinnamon.
-Yes: spiders hate the smell of even basic ground cinnamon (opens in new tab).
+Yes, spiders hate the smell of even basic ground cinnamon.

 4. Use an eco-friendly commercial repellent

 Thankfully, not all pest control equipment is lethal.
 These days getting rid of spiders and other unwanted visitors can be done pretty ethically, without needing to organize a funeral for a deceased insect.
-And there's no need to get out the slipper or newspaper whack-a-mole style either.

-These Stay Away Spider pouches from EarthKind we found on Amazon (opens in new tab) contain plant fibers as well as citronella, lemongrass, and rosemary essential oils.
-All you need to do is remove the outer wrapper and place them near spidey's favourite spots.
+These Stay Away Spider pouches from EarthKind we found on Amazon contain plant fibers as well as citronella, lemongrass, and rosemary essential oils.
+All you need to do is remove the outer wrapper and place them near spidey's favorite spots.

 With a pleasant-smelling aroma (to us humans), it's not the best home fragrance on the market, but it does double-up as a mild deodorizer.